 The Funnel integration with Google Analytics is currently updating data for the last 7 days several times per day for each Google Analytics View.
-In addition to that, Funnel will update data going back 30 days once daily.
+In addition to that, Funnel will update data going back 20 days once weekly.

 The number of requests needed vary with the number of source/medium/campaign combinations in the Google Analytics View:

 If less than 1 000 combinations per 7 day-window Funnel will need around 100 requests per day.

 If more than 1 000 combinations the number of requests will be proportionate to the number of "thousands".